1. Russia is huge.

 5. Friend groups are quite tightly knit and people are usually reluctant to make new friendships.

 Don’t get me wrong though, Russians are very polite and down-to-earth, but they will not get as close as fast to a new acquaintance.
 At the same time, they are very curious about people from different cultures, so your foreigner status can often help you make friends.
-Russians love to introduce others to their traditions and lifestyle and take great pride in what makes the Russian culture unique.
+They love to introduce others to their Russian traditions and lifestyle and take great pride in what makes the Russian culture unique.

 6. In spite of the whole ‘taking their time before you actually become a friend’ thing, Russians are very sociable people and enjoy receiving guests even without a special occasion.